 We showed the kids this video which includes several excerpts from the talk, but most importantly the aforementioned two questions.

 I made a handout for each of the girls to put somewhere where they can be reminded.
-In order to make it, I had to text myself from Bria’s iPod and yes, there is an autocorrect mistake in it that I didn’t catch.
+In order to make it, I had to text myself from my daughter’s iPod and yes, there is an autocorrect mistake in it that I didn’t catch.
 It just makes it all the more realistic, right?

 |To download a .PDF of this handout click HERE.|